How to Test Cell Phone Signal Strength

 How Do I Increase My Phone’s Signal Strength?

 There are a few tricks you can try to improve your signal, like using WiFi calling, updating your software, and more.
-For a full list, visit Easy Ways to Boost Your Cell Signal for Free.
+For a full list, visit Ways to Boost Your Cell Signal for Free.

 While not free, we’ve found cell phone signal boosters to be the best at improving signal strength and providing consistent results.

-Cellular boosters take your existent outside cell signal, amplify it, and deliver a stronger signal inside.
+Cellular boosters take your existing outside cell signal, amplify it, and deliver a stronger signal inside.
 They are 5G ready and significantly improve talk, text, and data for all cellular devices from any carrier.
 Wilson Amplifiers is the leading provider of cell phone signal boosters for homes, offices, and vehicles.

-Here are some resources that can help you learn more about signal boosters as well as find the best one for you:
+Here are some additional resources that can help you learn more about signal boosters as well as find the best one for you:

 If you have any questions, please call us at 1-800-373-2927 or email us at sales@wilsonamplifiers.ca.
 We’re happy to help.